guo-research-group/MetaHDR/README.md

 MetaHDR is a single-shot high-dynamic range (HDR) imaging and sensing system using a multifunctional metasurface.
 The system can simultaneously form 9 low dynamic range (LDR) images with distinct irradiance on a photosensor, and fuse them into HDR image using a gradient-based algorithm.
 MetaHDR achieves single-shot HDR photography and videography that increases the dynamic range by at least 50 dB compared to the original dynamic range of the photosensor.

-The structure of this repository is
+We divide the implementation of MetaHDR into two independnt parts, metasurface design and gradient-based HDR reconstruction.
+The relationship between the code and data in this repository is as follows:
 ```
 MetaHDR
 │